montaigne123/genesis-web/README.md

 ### `./templates`

 All the templates used in the website are placed in this folder.
-The templates basically follow Jinja Templating style to reuse header, sidebar and footer.
+The templates basically follow [`Jinja Templating Style`](http://jinja.pocoo.org/docs/2.10/templates/) to reuse header, sidebar and footer.

 Example: {% include 'header.html' %}